nikopa96/mybank-api/README.md

 ## Testing
 ### Integration tests
 Integration tests have been written for this project using Wiremock and RestAssured.
-You can find integration tests in the integration/ApiIntegrationTest.java file.
+You can find integration tests in the integration/ApiIntegrationTest.java file in the MyBankAPI project.
 In the resources/mappings folder, you can find JSON files: they mock requests and responses of the AccountService and TransactionService

+### Unit tests
+Unit tests for service classes for MyBankAPI and AccountService are also written.
+However, tests were not written for the TransactionService project due to a lack of time.
+Nice to have: unit tests for controllers and mapper classes.